Random[ ] gives a uniformly distributed pseudorandom Real in the range 0 to 1.

 Random[type, range] gives a pseudorandom number of the specified type, lying in the specified range.
 Possible types are: Integer, Real and Complex.
 The default range is 0 to 1.
 You can give the range min, max explicitly; a range specification of max is equivalent to 0, max.

 Random[Integer] gives 0 or 1 with probability .

 Random[Complex] gives a pseudorandom complex number in the rectangle with corners and .

 Random[Complex, zmin, zmax] uses the rectangle defined by zmin and zmax.

-Random[Real, range, n] generates a pseudorandom real number with n-digit precision.
+Random[Real, range, n] generates an n-digit pseudorandom real number.
 Both leading and trailing digits may be chosen as 0.

 Random gives a different sequence of pseudorandom numbers whenever you run Mathematica.
 You can start Random with a particular seed using SeedRandom.

 See The Mathematica Book: Section 1.1.3 and Section 3.2.3.